ikoide/PongAlgorithms/pong/README.md

 #### Pygame Coordinate System, **0.2**

 In pygame 0 is at the top left of the screen.
 For example 1080, 720 would be at the bottom right of the screen, not top left.
 This interferes with some operations and confused me a lot during the process of making the game.
-It's not a big deal, just something that caused me some confusion.
+It's not a big deal, just something that caused some confusion.

 ## Acknowledgments

 Help with trajectory prediction - Brian Koide

 Game engine - Pygame Module